KhajaAmeeruddin/KhajaAmeeruddin.github.io-portfolio/README.md

 </a>
 <br>
 <br>
-<a href="https://raw.githubusercontent.com/KhajaAmeeruddin/KhajaAmeeruddin.github.io-portfolio/main/assets/New CV and Cover Letter/CV.pdf" target="_blank">click to here to view my CV!</a>
+<a href="https://github.com/KhajaAmeeruddin/KhajaAmeeruddin.github.io-portfolio/blob/main/assets/New%20CV%20and%20Cover%20Letter/CV.pdf" target="_blank">click to here to view my CV!</a>